alondmnt/joplin-plugin-tag-navigator/README.md

 ## Tips

 - Tag search can be used to search, filter and toggle checkboxes (inline TODOs) directly from the panel.
-- The definition of a "tag" can be adjusted with user-defined regular expression.
+- The definition of a "tag" can be adjusted with user-defined regular expressions.
     - For example, every word in the text may be defined as a tag using a regex such as `[A-Za-z0-9]+[\w]*`.

 ## Motivation